ingrideliasson/Book-Assistant/README.md

 - Build a FAISS index for fast similarity search
 - Save the index to `data/faiss_index.bin`

-**Note**: This process may take a few minutes depending on the number of reviews.

 ### 4. Run the Application

 ```bash